avikagour10-bit/-Avika-gour-25BAI10553/README.md

 All logic handled in a single Python file for easy understanding.

 Requirements
-Python 3.x
+Python 3.13

 License
 This project is provided for educational use.
-You may modify and share it freely.
+Made by Avika Gour